Underfloor Heating Installation Guide

 These regulations also apply:

-• If you're installing underfloor heating as part of a house extension, renovation, or alongside adding a conservatory, you'll need planning permission and building control approval.
+• If you're installing underfloor heating as part of a house extension, conservatory or house renovation, building control approval is required.

-• All underfloor heating systems must be compliant with Part L (energy efficiency) of building regulations.
+• All underfloor heating systems must also be fully compliant with Part L (energy efficiency) of building regulations.

-• Any electrical connections must comply with Part P (electrical safety) of building regulations.
+• Electric underfloor heating or electrical connections must comply with Part P (electrical safety) of building regulations.

-• If connecting to a gas boiler, you must have a Gas Safe registered engineer to fit it legally.
+• If connecting to a gas boiler, by UK law you must have a Gas Safe registered engineer to fit it legally.

 If you're in any doubt, ask your contractor or contact your local building control department for guidance.